niallbee/capstone/day-1/install-configure-jenkins.md

 ```

 ## Adding the SSH Private Key to Jenkins Credentials

-1. Go to the jenkins dashboard (you should have noted this down earlier).
+1. Go to the jenkins dashboard UI in the browser (you should have noted this down earlier).
 Go to Manage Jenkins -> Manage Credentials.
 Click `(global)` and click 'Add credentials'.

 2. Add the following fields to the credential
 - Kind: SSH username with private key